 The ARCH Group (Applied Research on Communication in Health) studies all aspects of communication in health care.

-The Centre for Translational Physiology is a central facility at the University of Otago, Wellington, designed to forge world-class research programmes that will accelerate the transfer of clinically-relevant scientific knowledge.
+The Centre for Translational Research is a central facility at the University of Otago, Wellington, designed to forge world-class research programmes that will accelerate the transfer of clinically-relevant scientific knowledge.

 The Department of Public Health carries out a range of research on critical public health issues that include cancer and screening, healthy eating, health services research and prioritisation, housing, sustainability and the environment, inequalities, infectious diseases, Māori health and tobacco.